inception in 2009, Monument Capital & Asset Management has offered

 *The amount of the discount is subject to change from community to community.
 Proof of employment and/or military/retired military status should be shown at the time of application for residency.
 This program is subject to change at any time and standard qualifying criteria (credit and income qualifications) still apply.

-across the Southwest, Southeast and Mid-Atlantic regions of the
+the Southwest, Southeast and Mid-Atlantic regions of the United

-United States.
-Some activities include visits to local chapters
+States.
+Some activities include visits to local chapters to:

 » Host Read-a-thons: Lead small groups in one-day read-a-thons that promote literacy